-In contrast to the chronic phase of CML which CML LSCs are defined in the CD34+/CD38- fraction, AML LSCs are composed of heterogenous populations and except CD34+/CD38- fraction, they also reside in CD34+/CD38+ and CD34- fractions[63,64].
+In contrast to the chronic phase of CML in which CML LSCs are defined in the CD34+/CD38- fraction, AML LSCs are composed of heterogenous populations and except the CD34+/CD38- fraction, they also reside in CD34+/CD38+ and CD34- fractions[63,64].
 While the preleukemic state in AML initiates in HSC, they are considered non-leukemic, and progenitors are responsible for leukemia development.
-It has been reported that lymphoid primed multipotent progenitor cells (LMPP) in CD34+/CD38- fraction and granulocyte-macrophage progenitors (GMP) in CD34+/CD38+ fraction are major AML LSC populations which LMPP like cells give rise to GMP like cells (not vice versa) and show a higher self-renewal capability[63].
-However, based on the engraftment potential and transcriptomic analysis, CD34 is not a determinant marker of AML LSCs and other markers are needed for the identification of these cells.
-Meanwhile, CML acute phase mimics the same pattern as acute leukemia, and LSC populations in acute phase of CML are extended to different types of progenitor cells which reflect LSCs heterogeneity[65].
+It has been reported that lymphoid primed multipotent progenitor cells in CD34+/CD38- fraction and granulocyte-macrophage progenitors in CD34+/CD38+ fraction are major AML LSC populations and that lymphoid primed multipotent progenitor cell like cells give rise to granulocyte-macrophage progenitor like cells (not vice versa) and show a higher self-renewal capability[63].
+However, based on the engraftment potential and transcriptomic analysis, CD34 is not a determinant marker of AML LSCs, and other markers are needed for the identification of these cells.
+Meanwhile, CML acute phase mimics the same pattern as acute leukemia, and LSC populations in acute phase of CML are extended to different types of progenitor cells that reflect LSCs heterogeneity[65].
 So, considering these, finding a proper marker to differentiate normal and leukemic stem cells in AML seems rather difficult and applying different markers is indispensable.
-For instance, some markers such as CD96[66], C-type lectin-like molecule-1[67], CD123[68], CD25[69], CD47[70], T-cell immunoglobulin and mucin domain-3[71], etc., have been proposed for AML LSCs and are variably expressed by AML patients and in this case a panel of markers might be helpful in dealing with AML LSCs.
-Apart from diagnosis, targeting of CML and AML LSCs based on these markers is already well underway which may open up an opportunity to selectively eliminate LSCs and spare normal stem/progenitor cells. different markers proposed for CML and AML LSCs are summarized in Table 3 and Figure 4.
+For instance, some markers, such as CD96[66], C-type lectin-like molecule-1[67], CD123[68], CD25[69], CD47[70], T-cell immunoglobulin and mucin domain-3[71], etc, have been proposed for AML LSCs and are variably expressed by AML patients.
+In this case, a panel of markers might be helpful in dealing with AML LSCs.
+Apart from diagnosis, targeting of CML and AML LSCs based on these markers is already well underway, which may open up an opportunity to eliminate selectively LSCs and spare normal stem/progenitor cells.
+Different markers proposed for CML and AML LSCs are summarized in Table 3 and Figure 4.

-TARGETING LEUKEMIC STE CELLS AND THEIR ENVIRONMENT
+TARGETING LEUKEMIC STEM CELLS AND THEIR ENVIRONMENT

-Clinical trials have been reported about 40%-60% of CML patients are eligible for treatment discontinuation[72,73].
-While losing MR3 in CML patients is considered as the sign of TFR failure, almost all of them achieve major molecular response and deeper molecular responses after resuming the treatment[74,75].
-Identification of the minimal residual disease is dependent on the application of qRT-PCR and subsequently it has been confirmed that CML LSCs are present from diagnosis, during the treatment and also in patients who are in TFR.
-These cells may be considered BCRABL1 negative may due to undetectable transcript level of BCRABL1 in CML LSCs[76].
+Clinical trials have been reported that about 40%-60% of CML patients are eligible for treatment discontinuation[72,73].
+While losing MR3 in CML patients is considered the sign of TFR failure, almost all of them achieve major molecular response and deeper molecular responses after resuming the treatment[74,75].
+Identification of the minimal residual disease is dependent on the application of quantitative real-time polymerase chain reaction, and subsequently it has been confirmed that CML LSCs are present from diagnosis, during the treatment and also in patients who are in TFR.
+These cells may be considered BCRABL1 negative due to undetectable transcript level of BCRABL1 in CML LSCs[76].
 Furthermore, an inverse correlation between the number of residual CD26+ CML LSCs and the probability of remaining in TFR has been reported[76].
-Whereas CML LSCs are insensitive to common TKI therapy, targeting the BMM and break the close intimacy between CML LSCs and the BMM may help more patients achieve TFR and sustain it for a longer period.
+Whereas CML LSCs are insensitive to common TKI therapy, targeting the BMM and breaking the close intimacy between CML LSCs and the BMM may help more patients achieve TFR and sustain it for a longer period.